When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pink Can Be Bold

-Choosing pink doesn’t have to mean pale, pastel, and frilly, as this room shows.
+Choosing pink doesn’t always mean pale, pastel, and frilly.

-We love the bold, darker pink, and brown wallpaper, which works well with the natural, wooden crib.
-The pale chair and footstool and the white-with-a-hint-of-pink walls stop the room from becoming overwhelming or oppressive.
+We love this bold, darker pink and brown wallpaper because it contrasts beautifully with the natural wooden crib.
+The pale chair and white-with-a-hint-of-pink walls stop the room from becoming overwhelming.

 Painless Panels

-Simple panels spice up a plain wall, and you don’t need to be a DIY expert to do it.
-This simple tutorial takes you through the steps:
+Simple panels spice up a plain wall and add architectural interest.
+You don’t need to be a DIY expert to do it; this simple tutorial takes you through the steps:

-Paint the panel wall in one color and the rest of the room in another.
-Then you can base the rest of your color palette on the single-colored wall.
-In this example, the white furniture keeps things light and airy.
+Paint the panel wall one color and the rest of the room another.
+In this example, the white furniture keeps things light and airy against the textured backdrop.

 Bugging Out